 Foster Wheeler’s Asbestos-containing Products

-Not all of Foster Wheeler’s products contained asbestos, but the ones that did caused an influx of life-threatening illnesses.
+Not all of Foster Wheeler’s products contained asbestos, but the ones that did cause an influx of life-threatening illnesses.
 The following products of Foster Wheeler were confirmed to contain asbestos:

 - Steam generators